 A steer’s legs and neck muscles do most of the work, so the muscles there are firmer.
 That makes these areas the toughest.
 The loin and ribs are at the center of the animal, and compared to a neck muscle, they don’t work much so they’re tender cuts

 Take a second and look at the beef cut chart above.
 Really look at it.
 Did you find the loin and rib section?
 They’re at the very top of the steer in the center.
 The are the areas that are farthest away from the animal’s head and feet, which are the muscles that do most of the work.

 An example of the tender cuts in the loin and rib section are T-bone steak, strip steak, porterhouse, rib eye, rib steak and Filet Mignon.
 Is your mouth watering yet?
 It should be!
 You may also be looking for your wallet because you know these cuts are usually pricier.

 Since you probably don’t want to carry around a beef cuts chart in your pocket, here’s what you need to know about each of the cuts:

 Chuck meat comes from the cow’s shoulder.
-A cow’s shoulder is used a lot, so it can be a tough cut of beef.
+Cows use their shoulder a lot, so it’s a tougher cut of beef.
 However, it’s also a very flavorful cut, and butchers cut it in a variety of ways so you have lots of options at the grocery store.